thewickedaxe/99-Problems-F-Ocaml/README.md

-# 99Problems-F#
+# 99Problems-Caml
-My solutions to the 99 problems on F#
+My solutions to the 99 problems on OCaml

-Formerly Ocaml, why did I switch?
-[This](https://www.tiobe.com/tiobe-index/) and F# has more jobs.
-I still love Ocaml, but you gotta do what you gotta do